jxz12/s_gd2/README.md

 A Jupyter notebook is also provided, which is rather slow, but serves as a good introduction to the algorithm.
 It can even be rendered directly in GitHub, showing the output for the graph `qh882`, as well as `commanche_dual` in an implementation of the Sparse Stress Model of Ortmann et al. [<https://arxiv.org/abs/1608.08909>].

-A fast Python version is also provided, implemented in C++ using SWIG to generate bindings.
-It may be installed with `pip` using
+A fast Python version is also available, implemented in C++ using SWIG to generate bindings.
+It may be installed using
 ```
 pip install s_gd2
 ```